 “[W]e do not intend to hold evidentiary hearings . . . .”
 (Emphasis added.)
 (Exhibit __ at __.)

 14. On June 14, 2001, a draft decision in the Edison Proceeding was issued by Administrative Law Judge (“ALJ”) Barnett proposing that the right to contract for direct access be suspended effective July 1, 2001.
 The Commission declined to act on this draft decision.
+(Exhibit __ at __.)

-15. On June 14, 2001, an alternate draft decision in the Edison Proceeding was issued by Public Utilities Commissioner Bilas which called for hearings and further investigation by the Commission and did not call for suspension the right to contract for of direct access.
+15. On June 14, 2001, an alternate draft decision in the Edison Proceeding was issued by Public Utilities Commissioner Bilas which called for hearings and further investigation by the Commission and did not call for suspension of the right to contract for direct access.
 The Commission declined to act on this proposed alternate draft decision.

-16. On August 15, 2001, ALJ Barnett issued a second draft decision in the Edison Proceeding proposing that the right to contract direct access be suspended effective September 1, 2001.
+16. On August 15, 2001, ALJ Barnett issued a second draft decision in the Edison Proceeding proposing that the right to contract for direct access be suspended effective September 1, 2001.
 The Commission declined to act on this proposed draft decision.
+(Exhibit __ at __.)

-17. On August 27, 2001, ALJ Barnett issued a third draft decision in the Edison Proceeding proposing that the right to contract for direct access be suspended retroactively as of July 1, 2001, and that the terms of all other direct access contracts be modified requiring such that contracts be suspended following their initial term.
+17. On August 27, 2001, ALJ Barnett issued a third draft decision in the Edison Proceeding proposing that the right to contract for direct access be suspended retroactively as of July 1, 2001, and that the terms of all other direct access contracts be modified requiring that such contracts be suspended following their initial term.

 18. On August 30, 2001, an alternate draft decision in the Edison Proceeding was issued by Commissioner Bilas which called for hearings and further investigation by the Commission and did not call for suspension of the right to contract for direct access.
-(Exhibit B at __.)
+(Exhibit C at __.)

-19. On September 4, 2001, Petitioner Enron (as a member of the Alliance For Retail Energy Markets) and Petitioners X & Y CORP. submitted written comments II (Exhibit C and D, respectively) opposing the August 27 Draft Decision and supporting the August 30 Alternate Draft Decision.
-(Exhibits C at _ and D at _.)
+19. On September 4, 2001, Petitioner Enron (as a member of the Alliance For Retail Energy Markets and the Western Power Trading Forum) and on September __, 2001, Petitioners X & Y CORP. submitted written comments (Exhibits D and E, respectively) opposing the August 27 Draft Decision and supporting the August 30 Alternate Draft Decision.
+(Exhibits D at _ and E at _.)

+20. On September 14, 2001, the California State Senate enacted Resolution ________________________ (Exhibit F), which states in pertinent part:

-21. On September __, 2001, the Commission, pursuant to Section 80110 of the Water Code, enacted the August 27, 2001 Draft Decision of ALJ Barnett.
-The Commission’s Order (Exhibit S) was effective immediately and by suspending as of July 1, 2001, the right to enter into direct access contracts, the Commission voided all direct access contracts entered into since July 1, 2001.
+21. On September 20, 2001, the Commission, pursuant to Section 80110 of the Water Code, enacted the August 27, 2001 Draft Decision of ALJ Barnett.
+The Commission’s Order (Exhibit A) was effective immediately.
+By suspending as of July 1, 2001, the right to enter into direct access contracts, the Commission voided all direct access contracts entered into since July 1, 2001.
 The Commission also modified the terms of all other direct access contracts by suspending (i.e., terminating) all such contracts after their initial term.
-(Exhibit S at __.)
-In addition, the Commission rejected the August 30 Alternate Draft Decision, including its request for hearings.
+(Exhibit A at __.)
+In addition, the Commission rejected the August 30 Alternate Draft Decision, including its direction that a hearing should be held.

-22. The Commission refused to hold hearings even though such hearings were requested by Commissioner Bilas in the August 30 Alternate Draft Decision (Exhibit B at __), by Petitioners (Exhibits C at __ and D at __), and by almost every other party which submitted comments to the Commission.
+22. The Commission refused to hold hearings even though such hearings were directed by Commissioner Bilas in the August 30 Alternate Draft Decision (Exhibit C at __), and requested by Petitioners (Exhibits D at __ and E at __), as well as by almost every other party which submitted comments to the Commission.

-23. Petitioners applied for rehearing by an emergency stay order from the Commission on September __, 2001.
+23. Petitioners applied for rehearing and for an emergency stay order from the Commission on September 21, 2001.

 24. The Commission refused to grant the emergency stay order.